 ii.
 Salomon X Ultra 3 Mid GTX

-- ADVENTURE AWAITS: Whether you love a local day hike or hitting the trails for a multi-day adventure, Salomon makes innovative hiking & backpacking shoes & boots for men & women to help you go the distance.
+- Adventure Awaits: Whether you love a local day hike or hitting the trails for a multi-day adventure, Salomon makes innovative hiking and backpacking shoes and boots for men and women to help you go the distance

 We like the Salomon X Ultra 3 Mid all-around hiking boot because it’s built like a trail running shoe but with added ankle support and protection.
 With this boot, you get an exceptional combination of comfort and low weight, as well as a stable chassis, excellent lugs, and solid toe protection.
 Unlike other boots in this weight and price range, Salomons’ build quality stands up to more wear and tear on the trails.
 The X Ultra 3 Mid is a highly recommended choice for fast-paced day hikers, lightweight backpackers, and even thru-hikers.